vicompany/Front-end-Guidelines/SASS.md

 ## States

-We use the [SMACCS](https://smacss.com/book/type-state) naming convention for global states like `.is-active` and `.is-collapsed`.
+We use the [SMACCS](https://smacss.com/book/type-state) naming convention for (global) states like `.is-active` and `.is-collapsed`.
+* State styles indicate a JavaScript dependency.
+* State styles are easy to select and apply with JavaScript.
-* The property value of a state can be overwritten within a module.
+* The property value of a state may be overwritten within a module.

 ```scss
 .is-hidden {